Fellow Bios

 Veteran Leadership | Community Advocacy | Nonprofit Development

-Joshua Sell is a recipient of an MBA Fellowship for 2025.
+Joshua Sell was the recipient of an MBA Fellowship for 2025.

 Tomas Lazicki, MBA 2025